 The philosophy of the MJ in Individualized Legal Studies program is to allow each student to build his or her own program to fit their individual career goals and interests.

 Students must complete 24 hours of law credits from the regular Drake Law School curriculum.
-Candidates may choose a pre-set concentration in Business Law, Criminal Law, International Law and Global Citizenship, or Sustainable Development, or design a curriculum to fit individual career goals.
+Candidates may choose a pre-set concentration in Business Law, Criminal Law, or International Law and Global Citizenship, or design a curriculum to fit individual career goals.

 Learn more about the MJ in Individualized Legal Studies.